 Donor-centered moves are a deliberate, focused set of actions you do WITH your major donor prospects: the thin slice of folks (the 10 to 20 percent of your list) who give you 80 to 90 percent of your philanthropy.
 Each move builds on the next to build the relationship, all leading to a happy donor and a lovely generous major gift to your nonprofit.

 Are you bringing some passion into your moves management cultivation approach?
 If not, it could explain why you're not getting the passionate gifts you seek.

-Learn more about Donor-Centered Moves Management with Foundation Center 's webinar, "50 Ways to 'Move' Your Donor: Stewardship Solutions to Get to Yes with Finesse".
-Join me on May 19, from 2:00-3:30 pm ET, as I describe how to build and execute an effective step-by-step cultivation plan.
+Learn more about Donor-Centered Moves Management with Claire's book, "50 Ways to Move Your Donor: Getting to 'Yes' with Finesse."
+She describes how to build and execute an effective step-by-step cultivation plan.
 You'll also learn a novel, tried-and-true way to choreograph and measure your moves so you know exactly when you're ready to ask.

 Claire Axelrad, J.D., CFRE, is a sought-after coach and consultant, and was named Outstanding Fundraising Professional of the Year by the Association of Fundraising Professionals and brings 30 years of frontline development and marketing experience to her work as principal of Clairification.

 When we publish a new blog post, you’ll get notified by email.